MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-sales-insights-addon.md

 2. After you enable [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] AI for Sales features, select the toggle button to enable **Notes analysis**.<br>
     <!--image should be added-->

+>[!NOTE]
+> For more information about Notes analysis and how it can help your users, see [How Notes analysis assists you with intelligent suggestion](notes-analysis.md)

 ## Configure Connection insights

 Connection insights contains the Talking points and Who knows whom features.
 These features help users in your organization to quickly establish communications with customers.